Watching Movies with the Sound Off: Background

 On October 14, 2012, Miller announced that his second album, Watching Movies with the Sound Off, would be released in early 2013.
 The album title is derived from Miller's habit of making music in the studio while watching films on mute.
 When speaking of the album Miller said that it is "very introspective and very personal so it's kind of throwing it all out there and seeing what happens".

 The album's cover artwork was released via Miller's website on May 8, 2013.
 The cover art features Miller sitting nude at a table, his convenient placement of the "Parental Advisory" avoiding any indecent exposure.
 The minimalistic cover has an apple sitting on the table, a flower-bearing ornament, and a golden cherub hanging from the ceiling.
-The cover art was designed by Miller McCormick.
+The cover art was designed by Malcolm McCormick.
 Complex ranked the cover at number 21 on their list of best album covers of 2013.